Homoki-Ugyvedi-Iroda/pubweb/_i18n/en/_posts/2025-10-17-How_Bar_Associations_Should_Use_and_Regulate_AI_in_the_Legal_Domain.md

 [Slides are available here](/assets/files/How bar associations should expect to use and regulate AI.pdf)

-The president of the Hungarian Bar Assocation has asked me to start with a presentation to start a debate on this topic.
+The president of the Hungarian Bar Association has asked me to start with a presentation to start a debate on this topic.

 How bar associations should use and regulate AI in the legal domain?